 15 Fantastic Adult Novels Reminiscent of Childhood Classics

-We thought it would be fun to compile a list of adult books that we’d recommend based on kid’s fiction.
-We’ve got another list coming of books we’d recommend based on your favorite childhood movies too so look for that soon.
-In the meantime, enjoy the lists below and let us know if you agree with our recommendations!
+I thought it would be fun to compile a list of adult books that I would recommend based on kids’ fiction.
+Enjoy the lists below and let us know if you agree with our recommendations!

 I read these books back to back coincidentally.
 I wanted to read a Wrinkle in Time before the movie debut and my library hold on Dark Matter came through around the same time.
 Imagine my surprise when they both referenced tesseracts -a term I had never heard of before- and used them as a means for time-travel.